kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 ### Step 1: Use the existing Thanos object store or create a new dedicated object store

-This object store is where the ETL backups will be pushed to from the primary cluster.
+This object store is where the ETL backups will be pushed to from the primary cluster's cost-model.

 ### Step 2: Enable [ETL Backups](https://docs.kubecost.com/install-and-configure/install/etl-backup#google-cloud-storage) on the *primary cluster only*.